- Clearly identify your investment needs.

 Start by following some basic guidelines for evaluating the potential costs of annuities.
-Then, dig a little deeper into the details of any specific fees and determine whether it’s worth paying for added features that may appeal to you.
+Then, dig a little deeper into the details of specific fees and determine whether it’s worth paying for added features that may appeal to you.

 Understanding the big picture

-Get familiar with fee types
+Become familiar with fee types

 Insurance charges.
 Also known as mortality and expense (M&E) fees and administrative fees, these charges pay for insurance guarantees that are automatically included in the annuity, and the selling and administrative expenses of the contract.

 Investment management fees.
-These are assessed depending on the investment options within variable annuities, and are similar to management fees on mutual funds.
+These are assessed on the investment options within variable annuities, and are similar to management fees on mutual funds.
 Check the annuity prospectus for any underlying funds to learn how much you might pay for investment management fees.